 In 2001, the events of 9/11 resulted in a 11.3% dip in the S&P/TSX Composite.
 66 days later, it recovered.
 During SARS in 2003, it ebbed 8.6%.
 136 days later, it increased to new heights.
 And, the most significant low occurred between 2008-2009 during the Financial Crisis when the market decreased by 40.7%.
 781 days later, it made a skyrocketing return.
 Market fluctuations have been on full display in recent weeks amidst the economic impact of the coronavirus.
 The emotional stress on some investors during this time can be significant.
 However, stock market volatility is normal, and the market is currently in recovery.

 Your advisor will tailor a plan to make sense out of your financial goals and help you assess your personal ability to manage risk.
 They will also help you stay focused amidst market ups and downs.
-The key to investing is establishing a strategy that evens out potential losses in a bear market, a time when the market experiences prolonged price declines, and earns in a bull market, when stocks are rising or are expected to rise.
+The key to investing is establishing a strategy where you buy stocks or shares into a business below perceived value and allow them to grow over time.
+This long-term growth is not always linear and may experience times of losses, followed by significant gains.
+When the market is in a state of volatility or opportunity, an advisor can help you gain clarity around your investments and provide a rationalized plan to help you meet your overall goals.
 Another key to weathering market ups and downs is diversifying your investment portfolio.
 Here are some basics your advisor will discuss with you, and can clarify, as you develop a personalized, long-term strategy together.

 Don’t get thrown off-balance by volatility and downturns.
 It’s not about “timing” - when you get in.
 But, “time” - how long you stay in.
 Your advisor will explain to you in their own words that investing is a marathon, not a sprint.
 Think of your market investment as building wealth over a decade — not quarterly.